benjanderson/cashmere-test/src/app/dialog/dialog.md

 ### Accessibility
 By default, each dialog has `role="dialog"` on the root element.
-The role can be changed to `alertdialog` via the `MatDialogConfig` when opening.
+The role can be changed to `alertdialog` via the `HcDialogConfig` when opening.

-The `aria-label`, `aria-labelledby`, and `aria-describedby` attributes can all be set to the dialog element via the `MatDialogConfig` as well.
+The `aria-label`, `aria-labelledby`, and `aria-describedby` attributes can all be set to the dialog element via the `HcDialogConfig` as well.
 Each dialog should typically have a label set via `aria-label` or `aria-labelledby`.

 When a dialog is opened, it will move focus to the first focusable element that it can find.
 In